irisnet/irishub/docs/get-started/validator-node.md

 The `<account>` is your account address that starts with 'faa'

+To read more about fee mechanism in IRISHub, go to this [doc](../modules/fee-token/Fee.md)

 ### Confirm Your Validator is Running

 Your validator is active if the following command returns anything: